About Us

 Ilana has a deep interest in medicine and feminism, which merge, for her, in the practice of midwifery.
 She has spent many years immersed in the joys and challenges of pregnancy and parenting as both a clinician and a mother, and feels immensely privileged to be part of such an important time in the lives of pregnant people and their families.

-Kelsey Martin
+Kelsey Christofi

 Registered Midwife, Sage Team